 Apple’s latest financial results

 Because Apple pulls so much weight in the U.S. stock market, it can be one of the best stocks to track, even for non-investors.
 And Wall Street certainly keeps close tabs on the tech giant’s every move.
-In the company’s third quarter, Apple reported a record $81.4 billion in revenue, a 36% increase from a year ago, and squarely beating the estimates of Wall Street analysts.
-The company delivered earnings per share of $1.30, double that of the same quarter in 2020.
+In the company’s fourth quarter, Apple reported a record $83.4 billion in revenue, a 29% increase from a year ago.
+The company delivered earnings per share of $1.24, up from $0.73 in the same quarter in 2020.

 How Apple stock fits into your portfolio